MbinOrg/mbin/docs/docker_deployment_guide.md

 ### Configure `.env` and `compose.override.yml`

 1. Choose your Redis password, PostgreSQL password, RabbitMQ password, and Mercure password.
-2. Place the passwords in the corresponding variables in both `.env` and `compose.override.yml`.
+2. Place those passwords in the corresponding variables in both `.env` and `compose.override.yml`.
 3. Update the `SERVER_NAME`, `KBIN_DOMAIN` and `KBIN_STORAGE_URL` in `.env`.
 4. Update `APP_SECRET` in `.env`, generate a new one via: `node -e  "console.log(require('crypto').randomBytes(16).toString('hex'))"`
 5. _Optionally_: Use a newer PostgreSQL version (current fallback is v13).
 Update/set the `POSTGRES_VERSION` variable in your `.env` and `compose.override.yml` under `db`.